 While homeowners needn't budget for extra housing costs for their pet, renters might.
 Some landlords charge pet deposits that on the high end can top $350, as well as one-time, non-refundable pet fees that can top $400 and monthly pet rents of more than $40, according to Trulia.
 In terms of these costs, the most pet friendly metropolitan areas on Trulia's list are Newark, Nj. and Cambridge, Ma., while the least pet friendly are Washington, D.C. and Riverside-San Bernardino, Calif.

 Dr. Erin Wilson, medical director of the ASPCA Adoption Center in New York City, recommends that you start socking away money in a rainy day fund from the moment you get your pet.
 That way, you won’t get blindsided by any pet-related rental fees, or the bill when Fluffy swallows something she shouldn’t, or the costs associated with the diabetes she develops in her old age.
 “As our pets get older, they may develop chronic conditions, like we do,” Wilson says.

 Pet insurance can help defray the cost of your pet’s medical care.
+It is always recommended to compare pet insurance deals as they vary in terms of cost and coverage.
 Policies vary in terms of cost and coverage.
 At Nationwide, for example, policies range from about $17 per month to about $58 per month.
 The higher-priced policy covers preventive care such as vaccines and spay/neuter costs as well as an uncapped amount of other chronic or acute medical needs.